stan-haochen/stan-haochen.github.io/_posts/2020-01-04-blendmask.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
+  - name: Background
-  - name: NAS with Variational Optimization
+  - name: Top-down Meets Bottom-up (Middle-Out?)
-  - name: NAS with Discrete Structure Learning
+  - name: Qualitative and Quantitative Results

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.
 _styles: >